-GRADUATE PROGRAMS IN COMPUTER SCIENCE
+COMPUTER SCIENCE

-The School of Computer Science provides a professional and friendly environment where you can gain knowledge, expertise and skills required to excel in the fast-paced and competitive hightech sector.
+The School of Computer Science provides a professional and friendly environment where you can gain knowledge, expertise and skills required to excel in the fast-paced and competitive high-tech sector.
 The school offers a number of challenging graduate programs, which can accommodate new graduates and experienced professionals.
 Our small class sizes provide more time with the professors.

 The school also offers a wide range of research areas and a low ratio between faculty and graduate students enabling students to have close research interaction with their supervisors.
-Our wide range of research areas includes bioinformatics, computational geometry, computer security, big data analytics, databases and information systems, graphics, human-computer interaction (HCI), high-performance computing, and networks and distributed computing.
+Our wide range of research areas includes machine learning, bioinformatics, computational geometry, computer security, big data analytics, databases and information systems, graphics, human-computer interaction (HCI), high-performance computing, and networks and distributed computing.

 The Master of Computer Science (MCS) and PhD degrees are both joint programs offered by the School of Computer Science (SCS) at Carleton University and the School of Electrical Engineering and Computer Science at the University of Ottawa under the auspices of the Ottawa-Carleton Institute for Computer Science (OCICS).
+This collaborative Institute allows graduate students to take computer science courses at both Carleton University and the University of Ottawa for course credit at their home institution.

 The MCS program is two years in length.
 Typically, MCS students engage in a one-year, in-depth research project, in which they specialize in their area of interest.
 A co-op option is also available to MCS students.

 The School of Computer Science also offers an MCS degree in Human-Computer Interaction, an MCS with a specialization in Data Science, an MCS with a specialization in Bioinformatics and an MASc in Biomedical Engineering.